AlpacaKeep

 How much should an alpaca cria weigh at birth?

 A healthy Huacaya alpaca cria typically weighs between 7 and 11 kg.
-Crias born under 5.4 kg are statistically at a much higher risk of mortality and require immediate monitoring.
+Crias born under about 6 kg are at higher risk of mortality and require immediate, close monitoring.

 How much weight should a cria gain per day?